tenfinney/dao/builder-squads/squads/template.md

 The objectives of the squad should be listed here, and summarize both the interests and skillsets of the squad.

+# Skills required

+Section in which the skills needed for pertaining to a given squad are to be laid out.
+(e. g.
+Coding, marketing, business management)

 # Committed milestones
 Milestones are created as individual issues and posted in the [Web3API public roadmap](https://github.com/Web3-API/roadmap).